A guide to gifts of equity

 4. Deliver the letter to the lender

-As mentioned, lenders will need to approve the gift.
+As mentioned, lenders need to approve the gift.
 That's to make sure the buyer of the home can indeed afford the monthly mortgage payments.
-Plus, they need to make sure the transaction is legit.
+Plus, they need to make sure the transaction is legitimate.

 Most likely, the gift will be treated as a down payment.
-In turn, it'll reduce the loan-to-value (LTV) ratio, which measures the amount you're financing on the home with the appraised value of the property.
-In turn, the higher your down payment, the lower your LTV ratio.
+In turn, it'll reduce the loan-to-value ratio (LTV), which measures the amount you're financing on the home compared with the appraised value of the property.
+In turn, the higher your down payment, the lower your LTV.

 You can submit your gift of equity letter in different ways.
-For example, you can send it via snail mail by dropping it into the mailbox to the lender.
-Or you can email it.
-If the lender is Rocket Mortgage®, you can upload it using your Client Portal.
+For example, you can send it via snail mail to the lender.
+Or you can often email it.
+If the lender is Rocket Mortgage, you can upload it using your Rocket Account.

 5. Continue with the closing process

-After the gift of equity letter has been submitted and the lender approves it, the closing process will be the next step.
+After the gift of equity letter is submitted and the lender approves it, the next step will be closing.
 The gift of equity will be listed on the Closing Disclosure.

-It's important to pore over these documents carefully so that the sale's price reflects the equity that has been gifted.
+It's important to review these documents carefully so the sale price reflects the gift.
 As mentioned, the gift of equity can be used to fund all or part of the down payment and closing costs.
 However, it can't be put toward financial reserves.

 Take the first step toward the right mortgage